Inside channels, you can also do more than post messages and upload files. Increase your interaction with messages through Channel actions.

 Announcement: Announcements post in a bar under the channel header.

 Description: The description of the channel.

 Password: Tells whether a channel has a password and let you set the password.
-If a channel has a password, other users need to enter the password to become a member of the channel.
+If a channel has a password, other users need to enter the password to become a channel's member.

-If a retention policy is active on this channel, a red warning box appears saying when messages or files are deleted.
+If a retention policy is active on this channel, a red warning box appears stating when messages or files are deleted.

 Rocket.Chat search supports basic search commands which work like Gmail search.

 Rocket.Chat also supports the use of "regular expressions."
-Regular expressions provide flexibility and the ability to search chat entries in any language, even ones which are traditionally a challenge like "CJK" languages (Chinese, Japanese, Korean).
+Regular expressions provide flexibility to search chat entries in any language, even the ones traditionally a challenge like "CJK" languages (Chinese, Japanese, Korean).